Kitura/Kitura/README.md

 ![Swift 2 compatible](https://img.shields.io/badge/swift2-compatible-4BC51D.svg?style=flat)
 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

-Kitura is a Swift server library that is created for use with the [Swift Package Manager](https://swift.org/package-manager/).
+Kitura is a web framework and web server that is created for web services written in Swift.
+It has support for URL routing and middleware.

 ## Installation (OS X - El Capitan)